Atelier User Guide

 - Click the Resources tab.

-- You’ll see CPU usage (in millicores) and memory usage (in MiB) for each pod.
+- You’ll see CPU usage (in millicores) and memory usage (in MiB) for each pod, along with the app’s storage allocation and disk usage.

 Metrics refresh every 15 seconds while the tab is open.